bmilne64/Belly-Button-Biodiversity/README.md

 ![](images/screen_view.png)

-Full-Stack Data Analysis to build an interactive dashboard exploring the Belly Button Biodiversity Dataset, which catalogs the microbes that colonize human navels, using Plotly.js and Flask
+Full-Stack Data Analysis to build an interactive dashboard exploring the Belly Button Biodiversity Dataset, which catalogs the microbes that colonize human navels, using Plotly.js.

 ### Dataset: